 If you spend money buying each kid a new thing for the road trip, make sure it’s an art kit like this Crayola Art Tools Kit that comes with markers, paper, and a storage case with a carrying handle.

-The best part is the versatility and that it can be be used for solitary, quiet creating time, or for group games like tic-tac-toe, hangman, and more at the hotel or camp ground once you arrive.
+The best part is the versatility and that it can be be used for solitary, quiet creating time, or for group games like tic-tac-toe, hangman, and more at the hotel or family camping ground once you arrive.

 LISTED AGE RANGE: Preschool and up